 The impact on Dell's business is great, and it becomes more important for Dell to restore its competitive advantage.
 Dell has a gargantuan task of catching up with the rapid changes in technology and the evolving strategies of its competitors.

 Dell was not able to gain a sustained competitive advantage due to its reliance on the direct sales model and traditional business strategies.
 Like its competitors, it must invest more effort in learning and innovation.
-It should also evolve its global strategy such as responding to local needs and adopting other transnational strategies.
+It should also evolve its global strategy, such as responding to local needs and adopting other transnational strategies.

-Dell’s rise and fall in PC industry have sent an important message and reminder to itself - that a sustained competitive advantage, motivated by constant changes, is crucial for the future of the company.
+Dell’s rise and fall in the PC industry have sent an important message and reminder to itself – that a sustained competitive advantage, motivated by constant changes, is crucial for the future of the company.

 Hill CWL, Cronk T, Wickramasekera R, 2011, Global Business Today: Asia-Pacific Edition, 'Restoring Dell's Competitive Advantage', pp 531-34, McGraw-Hill, Sydney.